sahib/rmlint/docs/rmlint.1.rst

   ``$ rmlint --replay a.json // b.json -k``

-* Search only for duplicates and duplicate directories
+* Search only for duplicates and duplicate directories:

   ``$ rmlint -T "df,dd" .``